Lower Elementary Program

 The science and social studies curricula follow the Five Great Lessons of Montessori—a framework of stories about the origin of the earth, the coming of life, advent of human beings, development of language, and understanding of numbers.
 These stories serve as a springboard to the students’ asking of essential questions and the finding of possible answers—the beginning of research skills.
 There is a strong emphasis on geography, including continent and country studies, land and water forms, etc. Science observations and experiments are always underway.

 For basic skills in reading and writing, we follow the readiness and needs of each individual child, with flexible small group or whole group instruction when each child can benefit from it.
-With less external pressure to be at a certain reading level, challenged readers make more progress, and skilled readers can fly ahead.
+With less external pressure to be at a certain reading level, challenged readers make more progress, and skilled readers can fly ahead using our system of leveled books with thousands of choices!
 Students become increasingly independent, as each day involves extensive journal time for writing and book time for reading in addition to other activities for reading/writing development.

 In mathematics, the strong base developed through the use of Montessori bead materials allows the children to progress quickly with facts, concepts, and problem solving.
 A variety of hands-on and traditional activities promote learning of all math operations (+ - x /).
 Fraction work, geometry, and concepts of time, money, and measurement are emphasized as well.
 Beginning at the second grade math level, a practice curriculum called Saxon Mathematics is used to keep review topics current.
 At all levels, flexible group instruction is utilized to match the various instructional math levels of all the children.
 Saxon math, coupled with enrichment activities, continues through to the middle school years.